queil/rooz/README.md

 * Let's bring your own Docker image with tooling & config.
 * Let's see what happens...

+## Basic facts

+* The first time you run `rooz` it generates you an SSH key pair and stores it in a Docker volume.
+  Use that key to authenticate to your repos.
+They ssh key volume is then shared between all `rooz` containers.

+* If you just run `rooz` it launches a free-style container, i.e. doesn't clone anything.
+* You can also clone git repos with `rooz` and they'll run either in:
+    * the default image: `alpine/git:latest`
+    * an image you specified via `ROOZ_IMAGE`
+    * an image you specified via `--image` cmd-line parameter
+    * an image specified in the cloned repo in `.rooz.toml` like:

+    ```toml
+    image = "ghcr.io/queil/image:0.16.0-dotnet"
+    shell = "bash"
+    ```

+* `rooz` runs as uid `1000` (always - it's hard-coded) so either make sure it exists in your image or rooz will attempt to auto-create it (with `rooz_user` as the name)
+* the default shell is `sh` but you can override it via:
+    * `ROOZ_SHELL` env var
+    * `--shell` cmd-line parameter
+    * in `.rooz.toml` via `shell`

+* caching - `rooz` supports basic path-keyed shared caches.
+It is only supported via `.rooz.toml`:

+    ```toml
+    caches = [
+      "~/.nuget"
+    ]
+    ```

+    All the repos specyfing a cache path will share a Docker volume mounted at that path enabling cache reuse.

+* if `rooz` misbehaves you can go nuclear and run `rooz --prune` to remove all the running rooz containers and volumes.

+  :warning: `rooz --prune` deletes all your state held with `rooz` so make sure everything important is stored before.

+## Tips & tricks:

+* You can use docker as if you were on the host - just include the docker cli with the build and compose plugins in your image.
+`rooz` auto-mounts the host's Docker sock into all the containers it launches.
+P.S. this is not DinD, this is DooD (Docker outside of Docker)
+* You can install `rooz` in your image and then launch `rooz` in containers *ad infinitum*

 ## Limitations

 * Experiment/POC